thundra-io/thundra-aws-workshop/content/_thundra_apm/_monitoring_app/_4_architecture.md

 ![Text Analyzer](/images/_monitoring/text_analyzer.png)

-This lambda read static website files from the S3 bucket and got an item from the dynamo DB, so used some common resources with the SNS Writer Lambda's flow.
+This Lambda read static website files from the S3 bucket and got an item from the dynamo DB, so used some common resources with the SNS Writer Lambda's flow.

 #### Examine Whole Architecture